coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 **Armor/Shield Bonus:** Each armor grants an armor bonus to AC, while shields grant a shield bonus to AC.
-The armor bonus from a suit of armor doesn't stack with other effects or items that grant an armor bonus.
+The armor bonus from a suit of armor doesn’t stack with other effects or items that grant an armor bonus.
-Similarly, the shield bonus from a shield doesn't stack with other effects that grant a shield bonus.
+Similarly, the shield bonus from a shield doesn’t stack with other effects that grant a shield bonus.

 **Maximum Dex Bonus:** This number is the maximum Dexterity bonus to AC that this type of armor allows.
-Heavier armors limit mobility, reducing the wearer's ability to dodge blows.
-This restriction doesn't affect any other Dexterity-related abilities.
+Heavier armors limit mobility, reducing the wearer’s ability to dodge blows.
+This restriction doesn’t affect any other Dexterity-related abilities.

-Even if a character's Dexterity bonus to AC drops to 0 because of armor, this situation does not count as losing a Dexterity bonus to AC.
+Even if a character’s Dexterity bonus to AC drops to 0 because of armor, this situation does not count as losing a Dexterity bonus to AC.

-Your character's encumbrance (the amount of gear he or she carries) may also restrict the maximum Dexterity bonus that can be applied to his or her Armor Class.
+Your character’s encumbrance (the amount of gear he or she carries) may also restrict the maximum Dexterity bonus that can be applied to his or her Armor Class.

-*Shields:* Shields do not affect a character's maximum Dexterity bonus.
+*Shields:* Shields do not affect a character’s maximum Dexterity bonus.

-**Armor Check Penalty:** Any armor heavier than leather hurts a character's ability to use some skills.
+**Armor Check Penalty:** Any armor heavier than leather hurts a character’s ability to use some skills.
 An armor check penalty number is the penalty that applies to Balance, Climb, Escape Artist, Hide, Jump, Move Silently, Sleight of Hand, and Tumble checks by a character wearing a certain kind of armor.
 Double the normal armor check penalty is applied to Swim checks.
-A character's encumbrance (the amount of gear carried, including armor) may also apply an armor check penalty.
+A character’s encumbrance (the amount of gear carried, including armor) may also apply an armor check penalty.

 *Shields:* If a character is wearing armor and using a shield, both armor check penalties apply.

-*Nonproficient with Armor Worn:* A character who wears armor and/or uses a shield with which he or she is not proficient takes the armor's (and/or shield's) armor check penalty on attack rolls and on all Strength-based and Dexterity-based ability and skill checks.
+*Nonproficient with Armor Worn:* A character who wears armor and/or uses a shield with which he or she is not proficient takes the armor’s (and/or shield’s) armor check penalty on attack rolls and on all Strength-based and Dexterity-based ability and skill checks.
 The penalty for nonproficiency with armor stacks with the penalty for nonproficiency with shields.

 *Sleeping in Armor:* A character who sleeps in medium or heavy armor is automatically fatigued the next day.
-He or she takes a --2 penalty on Strength and Dexterity and can't charge or run.
+He or she takes a –2 penalty on Strength and Dexterity and can’t charge or run.
 Sleeping in light armor does not cause fatigue.

 **Arcane Spell Failure:** Armor interferes with the gestures that a spellcaster must make to cast an arcane spell that has a somatic component.
-Arcane spellcasters face the possibility of arcane spell failure if they're wearing armor.
+Arcane spellcasters face the possibility of arcane spell failure if they’re wearing armor.
 Bards can wear light armor without incurring any arcane spell failure chance for their bard spells.

 *Casting an Arcane Spell in Armor:* A character who casts an arcane